Xolo-T/Comman/README.md

 ### MVP
 With Comman, users will be able to:
 * generate a sudoku board
+* instatntly solve sudoku puzzle
-* alter the speed of animation
+* Implement solving animation
-* skip the animation and jump straight to the solution
 * view the number of iterations taken to solve a puzzle
 ### Bonus
 * Create a custom board by simply inputing numbers
+* Verifies the validity of a sudoku puzzle

 ## Wireframes
 ![](https://github.com/Solomon-T/comman/blob/master/wireframe.png)